 Introduction to the linear algebra.
 Matrices.
 Systems of linear equations.
 Function of one variable.
 Functions of economic analysis.
 Limit and continuity of function.
 Asymptotes.
 Differential calculus of functions of the one variable.
 Marginal values.
 Elasticity of function.
 Graphing functions by characteristic points.
-Local extremes of functions and their economic applications.
+Local extremes of functions and economic applications.
 Function of several variables.
 Differential calculus of functions of several variables.
 Functions of economic analysis.
 Homogeneous function.
 Partial derivatives.
 Economic applications of partial derivatives - marginal values, total differential and partial elasticity.
-Local and bound extremes and their economic applications.

-Integral calculus - indefinite and definite integral and its applications
+Local and bound extremes and economic applications.
+Integral calculus - indefinite and definite integral in economic applications.